 To play for keeps is from 1861, originally of marbles or other children's games with tokens.
 To play (something) safe is from 1911; to play favorites is attested from 1902.
 To play second fiddle in the figurative sense is from 1809 ("Gil Blas").
 To play into the hands (of someone) "act in such a way as to give the advantage to one's opponent or a third party" is from 1705.
 For play the _______ card see card (n.1).
 For play the field see field (n.).
 To play with oneself "masturbate" is from 1896 (to play with "have sexual intercourse with" is from mid-13c.).
 Playing-card "one of a pack of cards used for playing games" is from 1540s.

-Middle English pleie, from Old English plega (West Saxon), plæga (Anglian) "quick motion; recreation, exercise, any brisk activity" (the latter sense preserved in swordplay, etc.), from or related to Old English plegan (see play (v.)).
+Middle English pleie, from Old English plega (West Saxon), plæga (Anglian) "quick motion; recreation, exercise, any brisk activity" (the latter sense preserved in swordplay -- Old English sweordplegan -- etc.), from or related to Old English plegan (see play (v.)).

-Meaning "dramatic performance" is attested by early 14c., perhaps late Old English.
-Meaning "free or unimpeded movement" of mechanisms, etc., is from c.
-1200.
-Sporting sense "the playing of a game" first attested mid-15c.; sense of "specific maneuver or attempt" is from 1868.
+The U.S. slang meaning "attention, publicity" is by 1929.
 To be in play (of a hit ball, etc.) is from 1788.
-Play-by-play is attested from 1927.
-Play on words is from 1798.
+Play-by-play in reference to running commentary on a game is attested from 1927.
+Play on words "pun" is from 1798.
 Play-money is attested from 1705 as "money won in gambling," by 1920 as "pretend money."